sandboxie-plus/sandboxie-docs/Content/ExpandableVariables.md

     OpenFilePath=%SystemRoot%\Temp
 ```

-When a variable is overriden in this way, its expanded value will always match the value specified in the configuration file.
+When a variable is overridden in this way, its expanded value will always match the value specified in the configuration file.

 ### Registry Fallbacks